Yuyu-Liu11037/Literature-Review/LVLM hallucination/mitigation methods.md

       1. Methodology: Build an image-biased variant of the LVLM by boosting attention to image tokens, then contrast its logits with the original model (contrastive decoding) and dynamically weight this signal using JSD-based indicators plus an adaptive candidate filter and a lightweight prompt-tuned adapter.

-      2. Cause: over-reliance on language priors
+      2. Cause: biased feature learning
     </details>
 1. [Mitigating Hallucination of Large Vision-Language Models via Dynamic Logits Calibration](https://arxiv.org/abs/2506.21509), arXiv 2025, \
 Jiahe Chen, Jiaying He, Qian Shao, Qiyuan Chen, Jiahe Ying, Hongxia Xu, Jintai Chen, Jianwei Zheng, Jian Wu